FabianEmmes/laxar/docs/manuals/visibility_events.md

 ### Responding to Visibility Requests

-Initially the LaxarJS runtime publishes `changeAreaVisibility.{area}.{visible}` events for all widgets in top-level areas, asking them to publish a visibility status for any areas provided by them.
+Initially the LaxarJS runtime publishes `changeAreaVisibility.{area}.{visible}` events for all areas directly within top-level areas, asking them to publish a visibility status for any areas provided by them.

   * again, `area` is the name of the widget area of interest